timothylee58/SlackBot-Project/README.md

 2. Install the required dependencies:
 - npm install

-3. Create a .env file in the root directory and add your following environment variables:
+3. Create a .env file in the root directory and add your own following environment variables:
 - SLACK_BOT_TOKEN=slack-bot-token
 - SLACK_CHANNEL_ID=slack-channel-id